kimaina/rdd-map-reduce/play/PLS/PLS0001/README.md

    To that end we will not review submissions that utilise SQL, aggregate libraries, or similar functions built into languages.

-2. Language functions include any method such as a ‘groupBy’
+2. Language functions include any method such as a ‘groupBy’.

 3. Aggregate libraries include:
     - Python: Pandas
     - Java: jAgg